Local File Search - Find Any File by Meaning, Not Just Filename

 How local indexing and local search work

-Local indexing means LocalSpider reads your files once and builds a searchable map of what they contain — entirely on your computer.
-Think of it as building a private library catalogue: each file gets an entry based on its actual content, not just its name or extension.
+Local indexing means LocalSpider reads your files once and builds a searchable map of what they contain - entirely on your computer.
+Think of it as building a private library catalogue: each file gets an entry based on its actual content, not just its name, folder, extension, or modified date.

 Two steps, entirely on your device